nshafikh/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection: A Machine Learning Approach

 ## Objective
-Classify transactions as fraudulent or non-fraudulent using machine learning techniques, prioritizing recall while maintaining reasonable precision.
+Classify transactions as fraudulent or non-fraudulent using machine learning

 ---